-A North Carolina Railroad (NCRR) conductor uniform cuff button is seen below, circa unknown, but probably dating to before the 1870s.
+A railroad switch key and a conductor uniform cuff button from the North Carolina Railroad (NCRR) are seen below, circa unknown, but both probably dating before the 1870s.
 The North Carolina Railroad Company was incorporated in 1849 and subsequently built a cross-state railroad that presently extends 317 miles, from Charlotte in the southern Piedmont to Morehead City on the Atlantic coast.
 It is an historic property that brought progress to what was largely an isolated agrarian economy and continues to serve business by leasing the line to Norfolk Southern Railway and by serving passengers through the use of the railroad with ten passenger trains a day, operated by both the North Carolina Department of Transportation and Amtrak.
-Items from the NCRR are rarely seen.
+Switch keys such as the NCRR one seen below are 2" in length and are used to release padlocks that prevent unauthorized individuals from unlocking a device that guides (switches) trains from one track to another.
+Antique items from the North Carolina Railroad are rarely seen.

 Cape Fear & Yadkin Valley Railway (CF&YV) cuff and jacket buttons are seen below, circa 1880's-1890's.
 This railroad was chartered in 1879 and ran from Mt.
 Airy NC to Wilmington NC, passing through Greensboro.
 After financial difficulties caused the aquisition of the southern half of the line by the Atlantic Coast Line Railroad and the northern segment by the Southern Railway, the latter portion became the Southern Railway's subsidiary, the Atlantic & Yadkin Railway (A&Y).
 The A&Y was headquartered in Greensboro, had Jefferson Pilot Insurance Company CEO Julian Price as its president and was fully absorbed into Southern Railway in 1950.
 Parts of the CF&YV still exist under the ownership of other railroads, but much of the Greensboro portion has been converted to a recreational trail.
 Prior to the aquisition of these buttons, our historical society had only seen CF&YV paper ephemera as collectibles.